2024 - Belle Plaine Wellfield

 Summary

-A stormwater wetland will be constructed at Belle Plaine’s wellfield.
-This project will improve the water quality of stormwater runoff from 274 acres of rural and urban areas.
-The completed wetland will have the capability to retain and facilitate the slow release of storm events which will reduce nutrient and stormwater pollutant loads.
-This project will also benefit the recharge zone of the wellfield and provide wildlife habitat.
+A stormwater wetland was constructed at Belle Plaine’s wellfield.
+This project improves the water quality of stormwater runoff from 274 acres of rural and urban areas.
+The wetland has the capability to retain and facilitate the slow release of storm events which reduces nutrient and stormwater pollutant loads.
+This project also benefits the recharge zone of the wellfield and provide wildlife habitat.

 Description

-This is the first phase of multiple wetlands/ponds to be constructed in Belle Plaine.
+This is the first phase of multiple wetlands to be constructed in Belle Plaine.

 This area was formerly a wetland that had been drained.
 Soils are highly conducive to wetland restoration.
 The Iowa Geological Survey mapped the soils and geology of the site using electro-resistivity, soil borings, and test wells.
 The goal of the project is to restore the wetlands, saturating the upper layers of soil especially in the glacial till areas to naturally recharge the aquifer.